 Fairfield Litigation.
 On April 13, 2012, Fairfield Sentry Limited (In Liquidation) and its representative, Kenneth Krys (the "Fairfield Liquidator"), filed a complaint against ASB (the "Fairfield Complaint") in the Bankruptcy Court, styled as Fairfield Sentry Limited (In Liquidation) v.
 Atlantic Security Bank and Beneficial Owners of Accounts Held in the Name of Atlantic Security Bank 1-1000, Adv.
 Pro.
 No. 12-01550 (SMB) (the "Fairfield v.
 ASB Adversary Proceeding").
 The Fairfield Complaint seeks to recover the amount of US\$115,165,423.28, reflecting ASB's redemptions of certain investments in Fairfield Sentry, together with investment returns thereon.
 These are essentially the same moneys that Madoff Trustee seeks to recover in the Madoff Trustee Litigation described above.
 Thereafter, the Fairfield v.
 ASB Adversary Proceeding was procedurally consolidated by the Bankruptcy Court with other adversary actions brought by the Fairfield Liquidator against former investors in Fairfield Sentry.
 Pursuant to that consolidation, and by stipulation of the parties, the Bankruptcy Court's previously entered stay of all proceedings in the Fairfield Liquidator adversary actions (except for the filing of amended complaints) in light of pending litigation in the British Virgin Island courts (the "BVI Litigation") calling into question the Fairfield Liquidator's ability to seek recovery of funds invested with and redeemed from Fairfield Sentry, was applied in the Fairfield v.
 ASB Adversary Proceeding, thereby indefinitely extending ASB's time to answer, move or otherwise respond to the Fairfield Complaint until the stay is lifted.
 On January 14, 2013, the Fairfield Liquidator filed an Amended Complaint in the Fairfield v.
 ASB Adversary Proceeding seeking the same amount of recovery as in the original Fairfield Complaint but adding additional allegations and causes of action.
-On April 16, 2014, the Privy Council of Great Britain delivered a judgment with respect to the pending BVI Litigation, finding that Fairfield could not recover.
-For now the Bankruptcy Court stay remains in effect, and ASB's time to answer, move or otherwise respond to the Amended Complaint remains stayed pending further order of the Bankruptcy Court.
-Management believes it has substantial defenses against the Fairfield Liquidator's claims alleged in the Amended Complaint and intends to contest these claims vigorously.
+On April 16, 2014, the Privy Council of Great Britain delivered a judgment with respect to the pending BVI Litigation, finding that Fairfield could not re

 Litigation against Banco de Crédito de Bolivia.
 On November 26, 2013, Mr. Marcelo Urbach, a former client of Credifondo SAFI Bolivia, a subsidiary of Banco de Crédito de Bolivia S.A.
 (BCP Bolivia), initiated a constitutional recourse against BCP Bolivia petitioning the reimbursement of almost US\$31 million.
 He alleges that he has a right to a judgment with respect to his accounts in Credifondo SAFI Bolivia.
 BCP Bolivia has sustained that a constitutional recourse is a legal remedy to be used in case of violations of constitutional rights and not a lawsuit or a means to prove the existence or inexistence of debts or civil obligations and has asked the court to deny the recourse.
-On February 23, 2015, BCP Bolivia was notified that the Constitutional rights na coeffect the petition filed by Mr. Marcelo Urbach.
+On February 23, 2015, BCP Bolivia was notified that the Constitutional Tribunal had rejected the petition filed by Mr. Marcelo Urbach.
 The decision accepted the arguments of BCP Bolivia and denied the reimbursement of the US\$31 million.